 Both Jackie Doyle -Price and the RCOG both work with the Eve Appeal.

-Understanding and talking about gynae health is in the interests of everyone.
-The majority of people have a mother, sister, grandmother, aunt, godmother or female friends so knowing what is normal is important.
-It could just save their life.
+Understanding and talking about gynae health is in the interests of everyone whatever your gender or sexual orientation.
+Knowing what is normal is important and could just save your life.

 The Eve Appeal:www.eveappeal.org.uk

 Womb Cancer Support : www.wombcancersupportuk.weebly.com

 Cancer Research UK:www.cancerresearchuk.org